Military veterans need a unit to belong to, and they want a mission to pursue.

 What is it?

-Shakespeare with Veterans is a free weekly conversation group and acting ensemble – no experience necessary!
+Shakespeare with Veterans is a weekly conversation group and acting ensemble – no cost to attend, and no experience necessary!
 We meet at the Louisville Vet Center every Thursday to discuss pieces of Shakespearean text and tell stories: war stories, life stories, family stories.

 The group perform snippets of Shakespeare text for groups of veterans and civilians all over the city during the year, and in the summer we perform an abridged Shakespeare play on Kentucky Shakespeare’s stage in Central Park.